 At the UChicago Space Program, we are dedicated to advancing space science while simultaneously enriching our community through outreach initiatives, ranging from workshops to seminars to hands-on activities.
 Our commitment to education and engagement enhances public understanding of the universe and promotes interest in STEM fields among students of all ages.

-UChicago Research Symposium
+UChicago Undergraduate Research Symposium

 UCW Campus STEAM Carnival